 A snack and story-time refuels us for the all-important “project-time”, a time of unstructured play where children do what makes sense to them, often playing and working in small groups that form spontaneously.

 Children’s ideas and energy guide us.
 We support the expression of children's natural curiosity and creativity with lots of building, creating and imagining, and exploration of elements of nature.
 Children learn how to use nature to create what they need, making strands of natural twine for their projects and sourcing sticks and branches to make tools.

-A completely outdoor program designed for primary children ages 5 to 7, meeting late September through May on Thursday afternoons, 12:30 to 3:30 pm.
+A completely outdoor program designed for primary children ages 5 to 7, meeting the first week of October through mid-May on Thursday afternoons, 12:30 to 3:30 pm.